 Union Student Leader Scholarship

-The Union Student Leader Scholarship committee defines leadership as, the ability to communicate and embody a vision so that others commit to fulfilling the mission and goals of the University of Utah and the University Union.
-Leaders demonstrate self-knowledge, role modeling, integrity, decision making ability, conflict resolution skills, and vision (adapted from the Association of College Unions International).
-Leadership is not always defined by holding a formal position.
+The Union Student Leader Scholarship committee defines leadership as the ability to communicate and embody a vision so that others commit to fulfilling the mission and goals of the University of Utah and the University Union.
+Leaders demonstrate self-knowledge, role modeling, integrity, decision-making ability, conflict resolution skills, and vision (adapted from the Association of College Unions International).
+In addition, leadership is not always defined by holding a formal position.

 - Candidates must have completed one academic semester at an institution of higher education.

 - Candidates must take a minimum of 12 undergraduate or 9 graduate credits at the University of Utah for the 2021 fall semester

 - Candidates must be able to demonstrate financial need for the scholarship via the financial need essay

 - Candidates must have a cumulative GPA of at least 2.0 from the University of Utah or prior institution

 Many students who are selected to receive a University scholarship after May 12, 2015, are required by state law to certify under penalty of perjury that they are eligible to receive the scholarship as a U.S. citizen or a citizen of another country who is lawfully present within the United States.
 Students who have both graduated from a recognized Utah High school and who are awarded a scholarship funded by a private donor are not required to certify their lawful presence before receiving a privately funded scholarship.
 (This scholarship is a privately funded scholarship.)